anupj/anupj.github.com/_posts/2014-12-13-Salesforce-Deployment-Thoughts.markdown

 This is ofcourse not ideal, and I hope that someone at Salesforce is working on fixing/improving this situation leading the innovation to improved deployment in the cloud.
 If I had a wish list, I'd ask for the following:

   1. Ability to rollback a deployment
-  2. Ability to deploy apex jobs without stopping or cancelling them
-  3. Ability to deploy (almost) everything under Setup via the metadata api
+  2. Ability to deploy (almost) everything under Setup via the metadata api
-  4. This one is controversial amongst my peers, but why not make 75% code coverage mandatory when deploying to sandboxes.
+  3. This one is controversial amongst my peers, but why not make 75% code coverage mandatory when deploying to sandboxes.
 More often than not, I have seen developers worry about this constraint at the end of the development lifecycle even in projects that claim to follow Agile methodologies like TDD.
 Making this mandatory will force the developer to tackle this issue early on and if they do it right it will create robust and better quality code.
 I think it'll make a lot of developers upset initially but they'll get over it.
-  5. Ability to create and trigger change set deployment via Ant Migration toolkit.
+  4. Ability to create and trigger change set deployment via Ant Migration toolkit.

 I recognise that it is a hard problem to solve and Salesforce will not be able to solve all of the deployment issues or be able to provide tools to enable 100% automated deployment.
 Some of the deployment issues will have to be solved by the developers by creating a deployment strategy that is aligned with your internal Release management strategy.